iRNA-COSI/fair-rna/README.md

 * [Practical guide for developers](PRACTICAL_GUIDE.md)
 * Survey for software users and developers (coming soon...)

+## Inspiration

+The following resources, listed in alphabetical order, have been a great inspiration for us.
+We fully support all of these initiatives and urge people to support them:

+* [4OSS Recommendations][4oss]
+* [FAIR Principles][fair]
+* [FAIR Principles for Research Software][fair-software]
+* [The Small Tools Manifesto for Bioinformatics][small-tools-manifesto]

 ## Versioning

-The FAIR-RNA manifesto adopts a versioning scheme that is inspired by [Semantic Versioning](https://semver.org/).
+The FAIR-RNA manifesto adopts a versioning scheme that is inspired by [Semantic Versioning][semver].
 Major, minor and patch versions have the following meaning:

 * Major version change: Manifesto guidelines have been modified.
 * Minor version change: Other parts of the manifesto (e.g., the preamble or the